 Moreover, Manika is a staunch champion of women’s rights, raising both funds and awareness for a huge range of issues: from equality and education of females of all ages around the world, to global access to feminine hygiene products.

 Manika Kaur’s third album, Sacred Words represents her most diverse and very best work to date, featuring collaborations with Scottish folk musician James Yorkston (Guitar/Dulcimer) Jyotsna Srikanth (Violin) and Tunde Jegede (Kora).
 The album was picked up by producer / bassist Martin ‘Youth’ Glover’s (Killing Joke, Verve, Kate Bush and many more) for his new imprint label, Suriya Recordings.
 The tracks are produced and mixed by Talvin Singh, Punjabi-Glaswegian artists TigerStyle, Oskar Vizan and Youth.
 The result is an album that is a genuine force to be reckoned with.
-The album has received amazing worldwide accolades from press since its release.
+The album has received amazing worldwide accolades from press since its release and a pivotal interview with BBC World News that recognise Kaur as a “YouTube star” and praised her impressive charitable mission.

 Though wholeheartedly enjoyable on the strength of their sound alone, these beautiful and hypnotic renditions are only enhanced by the fact that they will be used as a positive humanitarian force, changing lives of those in need while spreading a pure and sincere message of generosity and love.